 Well-designed rainscreens protect your home or building from the weather outside.
 They also allow your home to ‘breathe better’, ventilate better, reduce the potential for mold, and provide a passive insulation barrier to boot.
 There are many types of wood rainscreens, that is, a rainscreen system that uses wood siding.

-The trouble is, all wood rainscreens look pretty much the same from the outside.
+All wood rainscreens look pretty much the same from the outside.
 But it is the area behind the siding, the part that you can't see after it's installed, that provides all benefits.
 How can you tell the difference?
 How can you tell which wood rainscreen system is right for you?
-Let’s take a look at the various wood rainscreen options.
+Here's a look at the most common rainscreen siding systems for wood siding.

 Using a furring strip is the most basic way to create a wood rainscreen.
 Most skilled carpenters and siding professionals have experience using a wood furring strip to space the siding off the exterior wall of a façade.
 This space the furring strips create behind the siding is known as the ‘rainscreen gap’ or ‘wall cavity’.